 The Worf Effect: Has happened a lot to the Lion recently, particularly during the War of the Rich Frog and the Chagatai's Ambition storylines.

-Zerg Rush: While the Akodo and Ikoma are renowned for the tactical approach to war, the Matsu go in this direction.
+Zerg Rush: While the Akodo and Ikoma are renowned for their tactical approach to war, the Matsu go more in this direction.

 Dual Wielding: The Mirumoto of the Dragon Clan and the Yoritomo of the Mantis Clan both train with two weapons, but the Mantis specialize in Dual Wielding "peasant" weapons such as tonfa and sai.

 Greed: The weakness of the Mantis Clan.
 Because they're so likely to succumb, it gives an extra Character Point if you take the disadvantage of the same name.

 Improbable Aiming Skills: The Tsuruchi Bushi are known for their extraordinary archery skills, which only get more ridiculous as they advance in rank.

 Improbable Weapon User: The Yoritomo are highly skilled with "peasant" weapons and improvised weapons, and are the only school that specifically trains with that sort of fighting.